kurtosis-tech/kurtosis/docs/docs/faq.md

 Why am I getting rate limited by Dockerhub when pulling images?
 ---------------------------------------------------------------
-Kurtosis will first try to use your locally cached container images before pulling any image from Dockerhub.
 If you are getting rate limited by Dockerhub when pulling images, it likely means you have exceeded the [limits set by Docker](https://docs.docker.com/docker-hub/download-rate-limit/).

 Does Kurtosis support other container registries or libraries?
 --------------------------------------------------------------